sbbeachvball/pokemonGoTracking/README.md

 ** pID should correspond to number in pokedex...
 * user      - userID int primary key not auto increment, userName text;
 * poketypes - pTypeID int primary key auto increment, pTypeName text, (Battle Data - effective against...)
+*

+## Technologies?
+* Thinking of using node/express/sass
+** sqlite module?
+* Firebase? might be interesting use case if I can figure out how to use it :-) ** Would love to have data bound directly into the db so I didn't have to do all that work
 * userData  - userID int primary key auto increment, pID int, pCount int, cCount int